Top 7 Ways to Fix Google Slides Not Loading in Chrome

 Google Drive Storage Status

-2. Disable and Re-Enable the Offline Mode
+Fix 2: Disable and Re-Enable the Offline Mode

 The offline mode in Google Slides allows you to work on your presentations even when you don’t have an active internet connection.
 However, this feature can sometimes fail to work as expected, preventing Google Slides from loading your files in Chrome.
-You can turn the offline mode off and back on to see if that gets things moving again.

 Step 1: Open Google Slides in Chrome and click the menu icon (three horizontal lines) at the top-left corner.